Non-Dutch Diploma and the Colloquium Doctum

 Lecture Wim Pijbes

-You have a non-Dutch diploma that grants admission to a bachelor programme but you are still required to take a subject test of the Colloquium Doctum.
+You have a non-Dutch diploma that grants admission to a bachelor programme but you still need to obtain certificates.
 Why?

 In the Netherlands, the VWO diploma (pre-university education) qualifies you for Dutch university entrance.
 However, non-Dutch diplomas of secondary education that qualify for university entrance are not all of the same standard as the Dutch VWO diploma.
 In some cases, there are additional requirements for entry to a Dutch university.